 Kendel joined the Center for Justice team as Development Director in January 2013.
 A Spokane native, Kendel attended Whitworth University where she earned her Bachelor’s degree in Political Studies.
 After graduating she began to pursue a career in nonprofit development at the Vanessa Behan Crisis Nursery, where she realized she has a knack for the relationship building and event planning that development requires.
 She is also the lead on most of the community outreach and marketing that happens at the Center, including website updates and social media.
-Previous to working at the Center, Kendel had the opportunity to accrue experience working in the restaurant industry, where she got a working education in two things she loves: food and wine.
-Kendel is passionate about giving back locally and globally - she volunteers as a Crisis Response Advocate and serves on the SAFeT Advisory Board at Lutheran Community Services, is a member of the YWCA’s Racial and Social Justice Committee, volunteers with the Spokane Regional Health District’s needle exchange outreach program, and is involved with Creole Inc., an organization that works on land renewal in Haiti.
-In her spare time she enjoys hot yoga, running, baking, reading (especially classic literature and women’s studies), and traveling.
+Kendel is passionate about giving back - she volunteers as a Crisis Response Advocate and serves on the SAFeT Advisory Board at Lutheran Community Services, is a member of the YWCA’s Racial and Social Justice Committee, and volunteers with the Spokane Regional Health District’s needle exchange outreach program.
+In her spare time she enjoys hot yoga, running, reading (especially classic literature and women’s studies) and baking.

 Danette joined the Center as a paralegal in December 2010.
 A Spokane native, she received her Bachelor’s Degree in History and Masters of Business Administration from Gonzaga University.
 Danette considers herself fortunate to have spent time living in other cities (Seattle, Milwaukee, Washington D.C. and New York City), but is happy to call Spokane home, close to most of her family and friends.
 She has worked in the legal field since 1996.
 Before coming to work at the Center, Danette took a two year hiatus from work to spend time with her son, Logan, and enjoyed every minute of it!
 In her free time, she enjoys family time with Logan and her husband, Joe, traveling, watching Gonzaga University basketball and New England Patriots football, cooking, sewing and shopping.